hpusset/ELRI/docker/README.md

 ## Production

-In order to set up the production environment we just need to replace in the development procedure above `docker-compose-runner-dev.yml` for `docker-compose-runner-prd.yml`
+In order to set up the production environment we just need to replace in the development procedure above `docker-compose-runner-dev.yml` with `docker-compose-runner-prd.yml`

 Testing
 -----